Natsec/flawless-hedgehog/README.md

 ### Cross Site Scripting, Clickjacking:
 - Add 'HttpOnly' and 'Secure' flags to all cookies emitted by the server
-- Add X-Frame-Options header and only allow iframes loading from the website domain
+- Enable X-Frame-Options header and only allow iframes loading from the website domain

 ### DDoS (Slowloris):
 - Decrease the Timeout setting from 300 to 60 seconds